-You can use Schema.org to structure data for improving the site’s SEO performance.
-This collaborative vocabulary helps you find specific markups for your page and code it properly.
+You can use Schema.org to structure data to improve the site’s SEO performance.
+This collaborative vocabulary helps you find specific markups for your page and code them properly.

 In addition, it is important for site owners to follow all the general structured data guidelines that Google has laid out.
 If you fail to implement these standards, you can be penalized with poor rankings, or your pages will be ineligible for rich results.

 Tools such as Rich Results Test and URL Inspection Tool help you check if there are any issues with the structured data.

 Apart from images, structured data can be used for a variety of purposes, including:

 - Knowledge graph.
 When you search for a person or business, Google gathers information from different websites and sources to display more relevant and useful results.
 Add information about your website to Google’s Knowledge Graph through structured data.